Brianspha/VotingDApp/README.md

 # VotingDApp
-# N.B everyone who already has the virtual os doesnt needs to follow steps 7 till the end
+# N.B everyone who already has the virtual os needs to follow steps 7 till the end
+# make sure you download the project first if you want to contribute to the project send me an email at g14m1190@campus.ru.ac.za
+# or a whatsApp 0625960761 ill then add you as a collaborator

 To run follow these steps.